Cramer-Wold AutoEncoder: Experiments

 \subsection{Experimentation setup}

-In the experiment we have used two basic architecture types.
-Experiments on MNIST were performed using a feedforward network for both encoder and decoder, and a 20 neuron latent layer, all with ReLU activations.
-In case of CIFAR-10 and CelebA data sets we used convolution-deconvolution architectures.
-Please refer to Appendix~\ref{app:architectures} for full details.
+In the experiment we use two basic architecture types.
+Experiments on MNIST and Fashion-MNIST use a feed-forward network for both encoder and decoder, and a 8 neuron latent layer, all using ReLU activations.
+For CIFAR-10, and CELEB~A data sets we use convolution-deconvolution architectures.
+Please refer to Section ~\ref{app:architectures} for full details.